 “In a minute, Skipper.”

-Everyone on the bridge was watching Farmer curiously to see what he was doing.
+Everyone on the bridge watched Farmer curiously to see what he was doing.
 Staumpitz slid open a hidden panel under his armrest and flipped a switch.

 Farmer stopped typing and looked back at the Skipper.
-"You wouldn't listen to me.
-If we don't stop this right now, we will end up destroying human civilization."
+“You wouldn't listen to me.
+We will destroy human civilization if we don't stop this right now.”

 He turned back and pushed the big red Launch button on the console.